 Cold calling or emailing somebody to get the name of manufacturer contractor is rarely going to work so it’s better to try another approach.
 The best way to find a clothing manufacturer sewing contractor is by doing things the way one is expected to go about doing things in the industry.
 It is only when you try to do things your own way or to take short cuts that you run into trouble.

 Bar none, the best way to find a clothing manufacturer sewing contractor is through a pattern maker.
 You have to have patterns before you hire a manufacturer contractor so don’t put the cart before the horse.
-I know a lot of people right now are thinking they don’t need a patternmaker because they’re using a retail pattern or they made their own and think this is well enough.
+I know a lot of people are thinking they don’t need a pattern maker because the factory will do that, or they’re using a retail pattern or they made their own and think this is well enough.
 It is possible you don’t need one but probably not.
-For what it’s worth, I’ve run into 2 designers in 33 years who didn’t need a patternmaker.
+For what it’s worth, I’ve run into 2 designers in 33 years who didn’t need a pattern maker.
 You could be the third, who knows?
 Rather than belabor the point, continue reading to find out why your case may not be the exception.

 Part of the value of a pattern maker is their relationships.
 In the trade, there is the expectation that pattern makers will refer you to the party downstream from them.
 If they don’t provide a referral, it can mean a few things but none of them are good (further down).
 Pattern makers are expected to make referrals because we are in the best position to know which manufacturers contractors are any good.
 If there’s a problem with our pattern, the pattern is returned for correction.
 Too many problems with our patterns and a manufacturer contractor won’t take our work.
 Likewise, if something isn’t sewn well and there are too many problems with a given provider, we have to find someone else.
 The point that cannot be minimally stated is that a pattern maker vouches for you with another party with whom you have no standing.